 As we write, the budget mess in Washington has shut down or curtailed many important programs and agencies, but be assured it’s all hands on deck at the Arkansas Times.
 Arkansas, and the rest of the country, is in a crisis mode; the Times is at its best when the going gets tough.
 Unlike Arkansas’s four Republican congressmen, who voted to bring on the mess, and are unhelpful no matter the going.
 Well-intentioned Arkansans such as the Times must do what they can to aid the hungry and homeless, the children and the elderly, all those in need who’ve been abandoned by Congressional Republicans.
 The estimable Gov. Mike Beebe has remained at his post, doing yeoman work in keeping alive a food program for low-income mothers and their children.
 Keeping it alive at least for a time, anyway.
 There’s fear that Rep. Tom (Mad Dog) Cotton will use fire hoses on children who attempt to claim their milk and cereal.
 Cotton and the rest of his gang believe there’s not enough hunger in America, and too much affordable health care.
 It’s difficult to negotiate with them unless you can be as cruel as they are.
 President Obama clearly cannot.

-Step up and make a difference by subscribing or donating to the Arkansas Times, the progressive, alternative newspaper in Little Rock that's been fighting for truth for 50 years.
-Our tough, determined, and feisty journalism has earned us over 63,000 Facebook followers, 58,000 Twitter followers, 35,000 Arkansas blog followers, and 70,000 daily email blasts, all of whom value our commitment to holding the powerful accountable.
+Be a part of something bigger and join the fight for truth by subscribing or donating to the Arkansas Times.
+For 50 years, our progressive, alternative newspaper in Little Rock has been tackling powerful forces through our tough, determined, and feisty journalism.
+With over 63,000 Facebook followers, 58,000 Twitter followers, 35,000 Arkansas blog followers, and 70,000 email subscribers, it's clear that our readers value our commitment to great journalism.
 But we need your help to do even more.
-By subscribing or donating, you'll not only have access to all of our articles, but you'll also be supporting our efforts to hire more writers and expand our coverage.
-Join us in the fight for truth by subscribing or donating to the Arkansas Times today.
+By subscribing or donating – as little as $1 –, you'll not only have access to all of our articles, but you'll also be supporting our efforts to hire more writers and expand our coverage.
+Take a stand with the Arkansas Times and make a difference with your subscription or donation today.

 Previous article Thursday To-Do: Unknown Mortal Orchestra Next article Tom Cotton and Co.’s power trip